accessibilitywars/zaw2/content/pages/philosphy.md

 ### LOWCOG

 [Low Cog Builds](/tags/#lowcog) have low cognitive complexity.
 These builds have less decisions, lower memorization/knowledge requirements, and definitely no long rotations.
-We aim to keep to amaximum of 3 actions in a combo when possible.
+We aim to keep to a maximum of 3 actions in a combo when possible.

 ### LOWPHYS